-In equalization, absent an agreement stating otherwise, a spouse can deduct from their net family property (i.e., net worth earned during marriage that is to be shared) any home that the spouse owned on the date of marriage, except a matrimonial home.
-As a result, if you separate in the same home that you brought into the marriage, regardless of who owns the home, both spouses will be entitled to share in the date of separation value of the home, not just the value earned during the marriage.
-If you are getting married and own a home on the date of marriage, it is important that you obtain proper legal advice as to how you can protect the pre-marriage equity of that home in the event of a separation with a marriage contract (i.e., pre-nup).
+In equalization, absent an agreement stating otherwise, a spouse can deduct from their net family property (i.e., net worth earned during the marriage that is to be shared) any home that the spouse owned on the date of marriage, except a matrimonial home.
+As a result, if you separate in the same home that you brought into the marriage, regardless of who owns the home, both spouses will be entitled to share on the date of separation the value of the home, not just the value earned during the marriage.
+If you are getting married and own a home on the date of marriage, it is important that you obtain proper legal advice as to how you can protect the pre-marriage equity of that home in the event of a lawful separation with a matrimonial contract (i.e., prenup).

 If both spouses own the matrimonial house, one spouse cannot be forced to buy out the other spouse’s interest.
-The parties can agree amongst themselves (should be set out in a proper separation agreement or court order) to one spouse buying the other out of the matrimonial assests.
-If the parties cannot agree, then a Court can order a sale of the matrimonial home.
+The parties can agree amongst themselves (should be set out in a proper court order or separation agreement according to the laws of matrimony) to one spouse buying the other out of the matrimonial assets.
+If the parties cannot agree, then a Court can order a sale of the family matrimonial home.

-It is important to remember that these comments regarding the matrimonial home apply to legally married spouses only, not common-law couples.
-There are separate considerations and laws for common-law couples.
+It is important to remember that these comments regarding the matrimonial home apply to legally married couples only, not common-law spouses.
+There are separate considerations and laws for common-law spouses.

-Spouses who have children should speak with a lawyer first before deciding on leaving the home.
-It is important that proper custody and access arrangements, even temporary, are set out in a proper separation agreement or court order before that spouse moves out of the matrimonial home otherwise the spouses could face unintended consequences regarding custody and access of their children in the short-term and long-term.
+Spouses who have children should speak with a Divorce lawyer first before deciding to leave home.
+It is important that proper custody and access arrangements, even temporary, are set out in a proper separation agreement or court order before that spouse moves out of the family’s matrimonial home; otherwise, the spouses could face unintended consequences regarding custody and access to their children in the short-term and long-term.

-The family law lawyers at Chapman McAlpine Law can help you understand your rights and obligations and consequences regarding the Matrimonial Home.
+The family law lawyers at Chapman McAlpine Law can help you understand your rights, obligations, and consequences regarding the Matrimonial Home.